Partnering with Patients: A Powerful Tool for Reducing Inequalities in Healthcare

 We even saw a willingness to change lifestyles if test results show the risk of developing conditions such as Alzheimer's disease in future, even where no treatment currently exist.
 Respondents to the survey were particularly enthusiastic about the potential to expand testing at home – as long as the NHS provided the tests and clearly explained how to use any technology.

-But earlier this year, the Equity in Medical Devices: Independent Review highlighted a troubling reality: though unintentional, many medical tools and devices are designed based on data that primarily represent white, male, and able-bodied individuals.
+But earlier this year, the Equity in Medical Devices: Independent Review highlighted that, though unintentional, some medical tools and devices are designed based on data that primarily represent white, male, and able-bodied individuals.
 This lack of diversity in the development process leads to biased outcomes, as the article states: "The bias is then baked into the final products that are used to diagnose and treat patients, exacerbating existing health inequalities."

 To address inequalities, we must embrace patient partnership in the development and assessment of medical technologies.
 In a recent report on technology for intimate care that we developed with Coloplast, we recommended that policymaking and assessment bodies designate ‘seats’ on committees for patients and carers and that they partner with patients with lived experience.
 Also important was the call for manufacturers and policy makers to have a greater understanding of the impact of a medical device on a patient’s quality of life.